Red-Team-Alliance/Odo/README.md

 ## **What is it?**

 Odo is a framework for coordinating and automating tools during [red teaming](https://en.wikipedia.org/wiki/Red_team) and other scenarios.
-In the case demonstrated at [DefCon 29](https://www.youtube.com/watch?v=NARJrwX_KFY) it automates monitoring an [ESPKey](https://redteamtools.com/espkey) in a weponized reader, cloning the captured credential using a Proxmark3, and alerting the user via haptic at each step in the process.
+In the case demonstrated at [DefCon 29](https://www.youtube.com/watch?v=NARJrwX_KFY) it automates monitoring an [ESPKey](https://redteamtools.com/espkey) in a weaponized reader, cloning the captured credential using a Proxmark3, and alerting the user via haptic at each step in the process.

 ## **Requirements**